minprog/programming-1/40 Understanding/40 Security/10 problem set.md

 your friend?
 Why or why not?

 ## 3. Attack of the Show
-5. You’re running for class president at your high school, and your school has set up an online voting system.
-After logging in via your school’s secure authentication system, students are taken to a form where they can select a candidate to vote for.
+5. You're running for class president at your high school, and your school has set up an online voting system.
+After logging in via your school's secure authentication system, students are taken to a form where they can select a candidate to vote for.
 You notice that after voting (for yourself of course), you were taken to the URL http://school.edu/vote?for=you.
 The next day, you find out that someone else has won the election by a landslide, but you suspect foul play is afoot.
 How could your opponent have taken advantage of the system?
-Propose a solution that would have thwarted your opponent’s villainy.
+Propose a solution that would have thwarted your opponent's villainy.

-6. What’s the difference between CSRF and XSS?
+6. What's the difference between CSRF and XSS?
 How are XSS and session hijacking related?

 7. What is a SQL injection attack?
 What kind of damage might an attacker be able to incur via a SQL injection?
 How can we prevent SQL injections?

-8. What’s so funny about the below?
+8. What's so funny about the below?
   ![funny!](pset61.png)

 ## 4. Hail Caesar!
-9. Give the ROT13 encryption of this message: “That’s one small step for man; one giant leap for mankind.”
-Assume that you can leave any punctuation as is , so you don’t need to worry about encrypting those characters.
+9. Give the ROT13 encryption of this message: “That's one small step for man; one giant leap for mankind.”
+Assume that you can leave any punctuation as is , so you don't need to worry about encrypting those characters.

 10. The following message has been encrypted with ROT5 encryption.
 What does it